-Use the "explain" command to get more information (such as the mole weight of a species or a mineral's formula and mole volume) about species, minerals, and gases in the dataset.
+Use the "explain" command to get more information (such as the mole weight of a species, a mineral's formula, mole volume, and density, or a solid solution's end-member minerals) about species, minerals, solid solutions, and gases in the dataset.
 Example:

-Use the "extrapolate" option to cause the program to extrapolate $\log K$'s for reactions forming species, minerals, and gases to temperatures outside the range of data provided in the thermo dataset.
-Missing entries in the dataset are marked by values of 500.
-Normally, the program will not load species, minerals, or gases whose $\log K$ values do not span the temperature range of the calculation.
+Use the "extrapolate" option to cause the program to extrapolate $\log K$ s for reactions forming aqueous species, minerals, and gases to temperatures beyond the data's known range of validity.
+The option should be used with considerable care.